prevplan/prevhelp/content/en/first-aid/_index.md

 study_text: Do you need a first aid course for study, training, or another kind of exam?
 You are a diver or doing your JuLeiCa?
 Then you are right with us!
 care_facilities_title: First aid training for care facilities and rescue
 care_facilities_text: Are you starting training in the emergency services?
 Do you work in a nursing service or a care facility for elderly people?
 Of course, we also offer courses according to MDK specifications.
+inhouse_title: Looking for a first aid course for your entire team?
+inhouse_text: You would like to have your own first aid course for your group, without external participants?
+We would be happy to come to you or offer you your individually designed course on our premises.
 cta_1: Ready to let us convince you?
 cta_2: Book your appointment now!
 guarantee_prolog: There are many claims on the Internet